Version 1.10 ©Alex Fung, August 2020.

-At the top are four poles emitting fireballs towards the left (counterclockwise).
-Walk towards the pole in front of you (on the left side of the Torch), and stand on its right side (the side it is not firing towards).
+At the top are four poles emitting fireballs towards the left (counterclockwise), making the noise you have been hearing.
+Walk towards the pole in front of you (on the left side of the Torch), and stand on its right side (the side that is not firing).
 Now move between the pole and the vault wall.
 Walk along the wall, keeping the fireballs on your left and vault wall on your right.
 You find an opening on the wall.
 This is the only exit here, and the other poles are irrelevant.

 Since the Horn is soothing the Burricks, they are peaceful now.
 Do not try to Blackjack them because his noise will anger his friends.
 Just wander around and remember your way.

 Descending from the tunnel you arrive at the Initial Cave.
 There are three big (and multiply connected) caves here and this is your first one.
 You see three exits from this cave: a wide one on the left (Big Cave), a narrow one (with a Barrack) in the middle (Star Cave), and an empty one on the right (Empty Cave).
 Go via the wide exit on the left into the Big Cave.